-Vaya Health (Vaya) is a public managed care organization (MCO) that oversees Medicaid, federal, state, and local funding for services and supports related to mental health, substance use disorder, intellectual/developmental disabilities (I/DD), and traumatic brain injury (TBI).
-Services are provided through more than 1,000 health care providers and practitioners in our contracted network.
-As a local government agency of the state of North Carolina, Vaya currently operates three health plans:
+Vaya Health (Vaya) is a managed care organization (MCO) that oversees Medicaid, federal, state, and local funding for health care services and supports.
+Our specialty is helping children and adults with needs related to mental health, substance use disorder, intellectual/developmental disabilities (I/DD), and traumatic brain injury (TBI).
+As a local government agency of the state of North Carolina, Vaya currently operates multiple health plans through a contract with the North Carolina Department of Health and Human Services (NCDHHS).
+Services are provided through a contracted network of health care providers throughout North Carolina and beyond.